Harbir1707/HarbirBookStore/HarbirBookStore/README.txt

 Add the Category.cs file to the Models project and modify the Category.cs file
-Then add the migration and made the changes in the dbcontext file
+Then add the migration and made the changes in the dbcontext file Delete the AddCategoryToDb to fix the error and after that updated the database